monarch-initiative/ontogpt/README.md

 NOTE: We do not recommend hosting this webapp publicly without authentication.

+## Evaluations

+OpenAI's functions have been evaluated on test data.
+Please see the full documentation for details on these evaluations and how to reproduce them.

 ## Citation

 The information extraction approach used in OntoGPT, SPIRES, is described further in: Caufield JH, Hegde H, Emonet V, Harris NL, Joachimiak MP, Matentzoglu N, et al. Structured prompt interrogation and recursive extraction of semantics (SPIRES): A method for populating knowledge bases using zero-shot learning. arXiv publication: <http://arxiv.org/abs/2304.02711>